Determining triangulations and quadrangulations by boundary distances: Disc triangulations

-\begin{lemma} Let $T$ be a chordless disc triangulation of boundary length $n>3$ in which every internal vertex has degree at least $6$.
+We next give a bound on the maximum distance between boundary vertices, which is slightly stronger than the trivial bound (using the path along the boundary) of $\floor{n/2}$. \begin{lemma} Let $T$ be a chordless disc triangulation of boundary length $n>3$ in which every internal vertex has degree at least $6$.
 Then the maximum distance in $T$ between external vertices is at most $\floor{n/2}-1$.\end{lemma} \begin{proof}Removing the external vertices leaves a triangulated graph $T'$.
 Since $T$ contains no chords, $T'$ must be connected and every external vertex of $T$ is adjacent to a vertex on the boundary of $T'$.
 By \cite[Lemma 2.2]{ABH}, the boundary length of $T'$ is at most $n-6$; note that this counts edges with multiplicity, \ie any edge of $T'$ meeting the external face on both sides is counted twice.
 The boundary of $T'$ forms a connected graph $H$, and every block of $H$ is either a cycle or a bridge.
 Writing $a$ for the number of edges of $H$ in cycles and $b$ for the number of bridges of $H$, the bound mentioned is therefore that $a+2b\leq n-6$.
 Any two vertices $x,y$ on the boundary of $T$ may be connected by taking a shortest path in $H$ between vertices $x'$ adjacent to $x$ and $y'$ adjacent to $y$.
 Any shortest path in $H$ uses at most half the edges of any cycle, and so has length at most $a/2+b\leq n/2-3$, implying that the path from $x$ to $y$ has length at most $n/2-1$. \end{proof}